 Does Renters Insurance Cover Personal Injury?

 This is the moment renters’ insurance earns its keep.
-For roughly the price of one coffee a week, the policy can cover hospital costs, hire a lawyer, and keep friendships intact.
+For roughly the price of one coffee a week, the policy can cover hospital costs, hire a lawyer, and keep friendships intact, even though many people still wonder what personal injury lawyers actually earn behind the scenes

-In the next few minutes, you’ll learn exactly how that protection works, where it stops, and how to put a claim in motion if life throws a curveball.
+In the next few minutes, you’ll learn exactly how that protection works, where it stops, and how to put a claim in motion if life throws a curveball, especially if you ever consider filing a personal injury claim on your own.

 The guide below shows when the policy steps in, when it doesn’t, and what every Utah tenant should do before the next big freeze.